sass/dart-sass-language-server/docs/contributing/debugging.md

 To find the link to open Dart DevTools, use the `[Extension Development Host]`.

+1. Open a CSS, SCSS or Sass file to activate the language server.
-1. open the Output pane (View -> Output in the menu)
+2. Open the Output pane (View -> Output in the menu).
-2. in the dropdown, choose Sass from the list
+3. In the dropdown in the top right, choose Sass from the list.

 You should see output similar to this.